BU-CS542-2018/A3C/A3C_train/README.md

 `python train.py --num-workers 4 --env-id flashgames.NeonRace-v0 --log-dir ~/neonrace`

 The command above will train an agent
-It will see two workers that will be learning in parallel (`--num-workers` flag) and will output intermediate results into given directory.
+It will see 4 workers that will be learning in parallel (`--num-workers` flag) and will output intermediate results into given directory.

 The code will launch the following processes:
-* worker-0 - a process that runs policy gradient
+* worker-0 to worker 3 - four processes that run policy gradient
-* worker-1 - a process identical to process-1, that uses different random noise from the environment
 * ps - the parameter server, which synchronizes the parameters among the different workers
 * tb - a tensorboard process for convenient display of the statistics of learning